 Theodore Geisel (aka Dr. Seuss) was a magnificent storyteller, partially because he was so good at letting his imagination run wild!
 Since the anniversary of his birth is coming up I wanted to make a fun craft project that would encourage my kids to be imaginative storytellers too.
-This is a simple project that turns Mod Podged blocks into a story prompt game.
+This is a simple project that turns Mod Podged blocks into a Dr. Seuss story block game.

 I used some of my color blocked colored blocks to make this project, but any blocks will do.
 You could even upcycle some old toys that your kids don’t use anymore.
 I also used outdoor Mod Podge because it is so durable, but if you are worried about kids putting the block in their mouths you might want to use the kids Mod Podge instead.